-https://www.visualstudio.com/vs/office-tools/.
+https://visualstudio.microsoft.com/vs/features/office-tools/.

 Once you have installed VSTO on your PC, you can proceed to use it in your Visual Studio projects.
-The easiest way to use VSTO, is to create a MS Excel 2013 workbook project in Visual Studio, which will include the necessary references to start the project.
+The easiest way to use VSTO, is to create a MS Excel 2013 (or later) workbook project in Visual Studio, which will include the necessary references to start the project.
 Next section includes a step by step guide for creating a project for MS Excel interacting with the .NET interfaces in DHI.MikeBasin.Engine.dll.
 Here we will focus on the programming part on Visual Studio for manipulating Excel sheets in a simple and basic way.
 Once you have created the project, you can create an excel sheet object by typing the following line:

+'''

-Excel.Worksheet actSheet = ((Excel.Worksheet)Globals.ThisWorkbook.Application.ActiveSheet);
+Excel.Worksheet actSheet =

+((Excel.Worksheet)Globals.ThisWorkbook.Application.ActiveSheet);

+'''